-2.1.1 Attached in Appendix 1 is the FBC for Phase 3 Living Lab, of the University of Peterborough project.
+2.1.1 The FBC for Phase 3 Living Lab of the University of Peterborough project is attached at Appendix 1.
 The following table covers the key changes since January 2022:

-Section Key Change AII Edited the document for currency e.g. to include the outcomes of town planning discussions based on the development of the building on the Regional Pool Car Park, cost plan design work in line with the RIBA work stages, inflation risks, removed outdated content e.g. detailed Covid-19 implications and discounted site information.
+Section Key Change All Edited the document for currency e.g. to include the outcomes of town planning discussions based on the development of the building on the Regional Pool Car Park, cost plan design work in line with the RIBA work stages, inflation risks, removed outdated content e.g. detailed Covid-19 implications and discounted site information.
 Strategic Updated strategic context for currency and relevance to Phase 3.
 Inserted objectives specific to Phase 3.
 Added additional detail regarding the Living Lab and how it will be used.
 Refined the scope of the project to account for developments in 2022 e.g. RIBA Stage 3 and special co-ordination, town planning submissions.
 Economic Updated and remodelled the Economic Case to focus only on Phase 3, confirming that the preferred option set out in the OBC remained the preferred option.
-Updated the Economic Appraisal and BCR to account for the following: Wider national economic impacts, including using lower figures for the anticipated salary uplift for both undergraduates and postgraduates.
+Updated the Economic Appraisal and benefit-cost ratio (BCR) to account for the following: Wider national economic impacts, including using lower figures for the anticipated salary uplift for both undergraduates and postgraduates.